 Required Record Keeping Duration

-Your company must retain its accounting records and supporting documents for at least 5 years from the relevant YA.
+Your company must retain its records for at least 5 years from the relevant YA.

 Example 1: Companies with Dec financial year end